miklevin/MikeLev.in/_includes/cat_jekyll.md

 <ol>
+<li><a href="/blog/now-the-github-miklevin-yamlchop-repo-has-a-readme-md/">Now The Github miklevin/yamlchop Repo has a README.md</a> (Wed May 10, 2023)
+<br/>I'm an SME at MOZ and I'm sharing my best tricks for managing hundreds of lightweight blog posts using the yamlchop repo on Github.
+I'm using the yamlchop/chop.py tool to split them into individual files and OpenAI to generate headlines, meta descriptions, and keywords.
+With this system, I'm able to create previous and next arrows with the exact wording of my title tags in the links.</li>
 <li><a href="/blog/using-regex-in-neovim-to-format-markdown-quotes-with-2-trailing-spaces/">Using RegEx in NeoVim to Format Markdown Quotes with 2 Trailing Spaces</a> (Mon May 08, 2023)
 <br/>Learn how to use RegEx in NeoVim to format Markdown quotes with 2 trailing spaces.
 I describe the process of using Vim commands to back up my journal and the paradigm of writing and editing text with vi/vim/NeoVim.
 I also discuss my journey with the Midjourney AI, including the Microsoft Store installation, the paid account link, and the documentation link.</li>
 <li><a href="/blog/moving-all-openai-completion-calls-to-one-function/">Moving All OpenAI Completion Calls to One Function</a> (Fri May 05, 2023)